travishsu/My_Keras-Like_Module/README.md

 ## Basic Components A Neuron Must Have

- - Forward propogation
+ - Forward propagation
- - Backward propogation
+ - Backward propagation